 - Epic Fail: Bob wastes all his money trying to win the prize.
 Alice just giggles, kisses him on the cheek, and thanks him for trying.
 It may not be because Bob is a klutz; some carnival games are borderline scams, as they are designed to be almost unwinnable.note

 - She wins the prize: Bob tries and tries, but can't seem to get it.
 Alice gives it a shot and wins on the first try!

 There are other possible outcomes, but these are the most common.
-Usually is a boy gaining (or trying to) a prize for a girl, but also this can be seen in a girl getting the prize for the boy or an adult (mostly parents) gaining it for a child.
+Usually is a boy gaining (or trying to) a prize for a girl, but also this can be seen in a girl getting the prize for the boy, someone winning the prize for their partner that's the same gender as they are, or an adult (mostly parents) gaining it for a child.

 - In My Teen Romantic Comedy SNAFU, Hachiman Hikigaya and Yukino Yukinoshita go out in a Not a Date searching a good present for Yui Yuigahama.
 Then Hachiman tries to win a plush for Yukino in a toy grabber machine, but ended paying the machine owner to get a plushie for her.